jonaDJ/my-portfolio/README.md

 ## Home
 ### About

-A brief introduction about Jonathan Darla, highlighting key strengths and achievements.
+A brief introduction about Jon, highlighting key strengths and achievements.

 ![ABOUT DESKTOP](https://user-images.githubusercontent.com/145041345/277506984-67e30fd6-50e8-43b7-8a3b-274e52c3ea6c.png)
 ![ABOUT MOBILE](https://user-images.githubusercontent.com/145041345/277511457-c2d7540d-f466-4cf4-b8b3-d99697ef12b8.png)

 ### Education and Experience

-Jonathan's educational background and work experience, presented in a timeline or sections, showcasing each role with responsibilities and achievements.
+Jon's educational background and work experience, are presented in a timeline or sections, showcasing each role with responsibilities and achievements.
 ![EE DESKTOP](https://user-images.githubusercontent.com/145041345/277511530-1537f20b-62f3-4cb7-b2e2-a36fe33728f0.png)